clij/clijx-accelerated-pixel-and-object-classification/README.md

 * Download and install [Fiji](https://fiji.sc/Downloads).
 * Activate the update-sites "apoc", "clij" and "clij2" as explained [here](https://clij.github.io/clij2-docs/installationInFiji).
-* Optional: If you want to use the APOC classifiers from the [clijx-assistant](https://github.com/clij/clijx-assistant), please activate the "clijx-assistant" update-site as well.
+* Optional: If you want to use the APOC classifiers from the [clijx-assistant](https://github.com/clij/clijx-assistant) graphical user interface, please activate the "clijx-assistant" update-site as well.
 Note: In case you want to install the clijx-assistant-extensions (which is not necessary), please read the [installation instructions](https://clij.github.io/assistant/installation#extensions).
 * Restart Fiji.

 ## Usage: Classifier training